markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/deploy-this-sample.md

 The 2 forms that make up this sample need to be imported into AEM.
 The sample forms can be [downloaded from here](assets/sample-forms.zip)

 Open the [MyAccountForm](http://localhost:4502/editor.html/content/forms/af/myaccountform.html) in edit mode.
-Specify the API Key and API Secret values in the appropriate fields in the adaptive form
+Specify the API Key and API Secret values in the appropriate fields in the adaptive form.

 ## Test the solution